sourcegraph/sourcegraph-public-snapshot/test/e2e2/README.md

 ## How do I run the end-to-end tests?

-First, check that you have Docker (Docker for Mac on macOS), Python 2.7, and virtualenv installed.
+First, check that you have Docker (Docker for Mac on macOS), Python 2.7, virtualenv, and cURL installed.
 Then, just run `make` in this directory.
-If the "Screen Sharing" application on macOS prompts you for a password, it is "secret".
+If you're on macOS and the "Screen Sharing" app prompts you for a password, it is "secret".

 You can also run the tests for a specific browser, test case, or Sourcegraph instance.
 For example,
 - If you want to run the tests against Firefox without VNC, run `make test NOVNC=1 BROWSER=firefox`.